Gerry Roxas

-Gerardo Manuel de Leon Roxas Sr. (/tl/; August 25, 1924 - April 19, 1982), better known as Gerry Roxas, was a Filipino lawyer and politician.
+Gerardo Manuel "Gerry" de Leon Roxas Sr. (/tl/; August 25, 1924 - April 19, 1982) was a Filipino lawyer and politician.
 As a representative of the 1st District of Capiz (1957 to 1963) and, later, as a Senator of the Republic of the Philippines (1963 to 1972), Gerry Roxas sponsored legislation that benefited the masses, improved living conditions, provided employment and family income and in general, promoted equitable sharing in the wealth of the nation.
 He also wrote many bills of national importance and was consistently voted by the Philippines Free Press and other national publications as one of the outstanding Senators of the Philippines.
 He was one of two children of former Philippine President Manuel Roxas and Trinidad de Leon-Roxas.
 He was the father of Gerardo "Dinggoy" A. Roxas, Jr. and former Department of the Interior and Local Government (DILG) Secretary Manuel "Mar" A. Roxas II.